cailleyfactor/sudoku_solver/README.md

 - Fixing the base environment in my dockerfile
   - Prompt was the error message received from utilising a different base image
   - ChatGPT suggested the use of miniconda as a good base image, which we implemented
+- Used to understand how to sort and access values from a dictionary storing tuples
+  - The following prompt was used "how to sort and access values from a dictionary storing tuples"
+  - The code was used to understand how to sort and access the dictionary values within the rearrange function of the rearrange.py module

 ## License
 Released 2023 by Cailley Factor.